Heart of Midlothian F.C.: Managers

+Hearts Women

+In 2009, Hearts launched a women's team in partnership with the group that had competed as Musselburgh Windsor Ladies, licensing it to use the Hearts brand.
+They currently play in the Scottish Women's Premier League under the name Hearts Women.

+The team play their home games at The Oriam, Riccarton.

+Hearts Women won the 2025–26 Scottish Women's Premier League for the first time in the team's history.

 Honours

 Major honours

 The Scottish Cup is the oldest national trophy in world football.
 Above, it is draped in maroon and white ribbons following Heart of Midlothian's 5–1 victory over Edinburgh rivals Hibernian in the 2012 final.